tsgates/arch-wiki-markdown/wiki/Uniform_Look_for_Qt_and_GTK_Applications.md

 Tips and tricks
 ---------------

-> KDE file dialogs for GTK+ apps
+> KDE file dialogs for GTK+ applications

 KGtk is a wrapper script that uses LD_PRELOAD to force KDE file dialogs (open, save, etc.) in GTK+ 2.x apps.
-If you use KDE and prefer its file dialogs over GTK+'s then you can install kgtk from the AUR (a KDE3 version is also available in the kde3-kgtk package).
+If you use KDE and prefer its file dialogs over GTK+'s then you can install kgtk from the AUR.
 Once installed you can run GTK+ 2.x applications with kgtk-wrapper in two ways (using Gimp in the examples):

 -   Calling kgtk-wrapper directly and using the GTK+ 2.x binary as an
     argument:

-    /usr/bin/kgtk-wrapper gimp
+    $ /usr/bin/kgtk-wrapper gimp

--   Creating a symbolic link to kgtk using the name of the GTK+ 2.x
+-   Modifying the KDE .desktop shortcuts files you can find at /usr/share/applications/ to prefix the Exec statement with kgtk-wrapper.

-    binary:
+e.g. with GIMP, edit the /usr/share/applications/gimp.desktop shortcut file and replace Exec=gimp-2.8 %U by Exec=kgtk-wrapper gimp-2.8 %U.

-    ln -s /usr/bin/kgtk-wrapper /usr/local/bin/gimp
+Note:Some GTK+ applications may not be compatible with KGtk-wrapper (e.g. Chromium), sometimes the wrapper makes the application crash (e.g.

-To run the version of Gimp with KDE dialogs, make sure you have /usr/local/bin/ before /usr/bin/ in your PATH.
+Firefox) and even other applications like KDM (when used with e.g.

-Note:Some GTK+ applications may not be compatible with KGtk.
+Thunderbird).

 > aMSN with GTK+ or KDE dialogs